-Export from Japan made a small rebound in June, which probably is a sign of bottoming.
-By destinations, US showed bottoming sign and China stays pre-COVID level after a sharp rebound in May.
+Exports from Japan made a clear rebound in July.

+By destinations, US showed strong recovery led by autos.
+Exports to China further strengthened beyond pre-COVID level.
 Asia ex.
-China, which is by far the largest destination, has not recovered yet, however, export to this region is expected to show a recovery in coming months considering the fact that the region managed COVID-19 infection relatively well and also it has strong linkage with recovering China.
+China, which is by far the largest destination, also showed a small rebound in July.
+Exports to this region are expected to show a clear recovery in coming months considering the fact that the region managed COVID-19 infection relatively well and also it has strong linkage with recovering China.
 (Page 10)